kolenaIO/kolena/docs/metrics/object-detection.md

     ![pr.png](../assets/images/metrics-confusion-matrix-dark.png#only-dark)
     </center>

-    From the plot above, we can see if the model is confused when detecting for cats and dogs.
+    From the plot above, we can see if the model is confused when detecting cats and dogs.

 Note that any plot suitable for a classification task is also suitable for an object detection task, as object detection is a combination of a classification and localization task.
 However, it is important to consider what matters to your project and design custom plots to describe your model's performance in the best way possible.
 For example: an F1-Score vs confidence threshold plot, a histogram of IoUs, or mAP across different IoUs.

-In conclusion, evaluating object detection models is a multifaceted process based on the comparison ground truths and model inferences.
+In conclusion, evaluating object detection models is a multifaceted process based on the comparison of ground truths and model inferences.
 Depending on your own project needs, custom metrics and plots should be considered.
 Understanding and effectively applying these evaluation metrics are essential for optimizing object detection models to meet the demands of real-world applications.